Smoke and Mirrors (novel)

 Smoke and Mirrors is 2008 crime novel by Australian author Kel Robertson.
-It won the 2009 Ned Kelly Award.
+It won the 2009 Ned Kelly Award for Best Fiction.
 It is the second novel in the author's series about Australian Chinese Federal Police detective Brad Chen.

+Abstract

+Ace detective Brad Chen is lured back to work by the double murder of a Whitlam government minister and the editor of his political memoirs.
+The body count rises as Chen uncovers the deadly secret behind the most momentous events in Australian political history.